PHENOTYPIC AND MOLECULAR ANALYSIS OF CROP NATURAL VARIATION

 - Rodríguez Izquierdo, Alberto - PhD Student

-- The analysis of the genetic diversity and the study of the domestication process in grapevine.
+1.Genetic diversity of grapevine and study of the domestication process

-Exploiting the genetic diversity of the wild grapevine for adaptive trait
+2. Exploiting genetic diversity of wild and cultivated grapevine to manage abiotic stress

 Jiménez-Cantizano, A., Puig-Pujol, A., Arroyo-García, R. 2023.
 Identification of Vitis vinifera L. Local Cultivars Recovered in Andalusia (Spain) by Using Microsatellite Markers.
 Horticulturae 9, 316.
 DOI: 10.3390/horticulturae9030316